 Yes, you can capture long exposures with an iPhone.
 Still, they are not equipped with manual controls like a traditional DSLR camera.
 Instead, specific workarounds in your iPhone allow you to simulate long-exposure effects like DSLR cameras.
 However, they are not the same as the iPhone camera cannot keep its shutter open for long periods to capture a photo.
 Instead, long exposures are simulated by using several images of the same scene and joining them together to create striking long-exposure photos.

 How to capture long-exposure photographs on iPhone?

 Method-1 Click a Live Photo and change it to long exposure

-The Live Photo feature captures a video 1.5 seconds automatically before and after you touch the shutter button.
+The Live Photo feature captures a video of 1.5 seconds automatically before and after you touch the shutter button.
 This creates a 3-second video that you can use to create a long exposure shot.
-You can either take live photos purposefully or use the one you have already taken to make a long exposure photograph.
+You can either take live photos purposefully or use the one you have already taken to make a long-exposure photograph.

 Method – 2 Using a Long Exposure App